noutijo/timetable/README.md

-# timtable
+# timeTable
-`timtable` is a desktop application for automatic generate timetables.
+`timeTable` is a desktop application for automatic generate timetables.

 >Watch the demonstration on youTube: [timtable](https://youtu.be/HZGmThOR4FM)